All Products

 6. In the Configuration Review step, confirm the configurations and click Submit.

-2. View the configuration file of the NGINX service.
+2. View the Nginx service configuration file.

 Note

-If the backend service needs to process only HTTP and HTTPS traffic, make sure that the NGINX server supports the http{} module.
-If the backend service also needs to process TCP traffic, make sure that the NGINX server supports the stream{} module.
+If the backend service needs to process only HTTP and HTTPS traffic, make sure that the Nginx server supports the http{} module.
+If the backend service also needs to process TCP traffic, make sure that the Nginx server supports the stream{} module.

 The stream{} module is added in NGINX 1.9.0 and later.
 However, this module is not installed by default.
 You must compile and install the stream{} module.

-# Process HTTP traffic.
+# Process HTTP traffic

 http {